Generate PHP tests

 The test file template based on which the test class will be generated.
 PhpStorm provides the built-in file templates for generating test classes with the following supported test frameworks: PHPUnit, Codeception, and PHPSpec.

 The namespace the test class will belong to.
-PhpStorm completes the namespace automatically based on the directory and displays the generated value in the Namespace text box.
-When the directory is changed, the namespace is changed accordingly.
-To use completion, press Ctrl+Space and choose the relevant namespace from the pop-up list.
+PhpStorm can complete the namespace automatically based on the configured PSR package prefixes and the values specified in the framework-specific configuration file.
+To use namespace completion, press Control+Space and choose the relevant namespace from the list.

 PhpStorm will automatically compose the test methods' names as